spacetelescope/jwst/docs/jwst/associations/pool.rst

 ================
 Association Pool
 ================

 Association pools are tables.
-Pools are instantiated using the :class:`~jwst.associations.AssociationPool` class.
+Pools are instantiated using the :class:`~jwst.associations.pool.AssociationPool` class.
 This class is a subclass of :ref:`astropy Table <astropy:astropy-table>`.
 As such, any file that is supported by :ref:`astropy:table_io` can be used as an association pool.